-- Ensuring they know who the first aiders in school are. - Completing an accident and first aid treatment form for all incidents they attend to where a first aider/appointed person is not called. - Informing the head of school or their manager of any specific health conditions or first aid needs
+- Ensuring they know who the first aiders in school are. - Completing an accident and first aid treatment form for all incidents they attend to where a first aider/appointed person is not called. - Informing the Executive Head or their manager of any specific health conditions or first aid needs